otaku690/SparseVoxelOctree/README.md

  ![Voxelized scene](doc/voxelColorScene.jpg)

 ## Voxel Cone Tracing
- * Still working on it.
+ * Still working on it...

 ## Performance Evaluation
  * One of the goal of SVO is to reduce memory consumption, here is a comparison of  number of voxel nodes required in various data structure: